voilacode/AIPR_05_TaskMaster/README.md

-# coreapp: Barebone Code Framework for Building Projects
+# Coreapp: Barebone Framework for Building Projects

 ## 🚀 Introduction

-**coreapp** is a minimalistic code framework designed to serve as a foundation for building other applications.
+**Coreapp** is a minimalistic code framework designed to serve as a foundation for building other applications.
 Built with **Node.js, Express, Tailwind CSS, and MySQL**, this framework provides the essential features required for authentication, role-based access control, and AI-driven content generation via the GPT Rapid API.

 ## 🎯 Features